 Spinach Dal

 Wholesome and comforting dal, a gorgeous green colour from the spinach.
 A deliciously tasty and lightly spiced dish I think you’ll love.

-Dals are so just so wholesome and comforting.
+Daals are just so wholesome and comforting.
 I absolutely love them.

 This recipe has evolved over the years and has been massively improved by making a fresh curry paste first.

-The spinach is optional, but for me it adds a delicious earthy undertone.
-I would also recommend blitzing the spinach so that it mixes really well and turns the dal lovely and green.
+The spinach is optional, but for me, it adds a delicious earthy undertone.
+I would also recommend blitzing the spinach so that it mixes really well and turns the daal lovely and green.

-I’m still working on perfecting tarka dhal (I just can’t replicate that authentic toasted flavour at home), I’ll post the recipe when I’ve done it!
+I’m still working on perfecting tarka daal (I just can’t replicate that authentic toasted flavour at home), I’ll post the recipe when I’ve done it!

+Spinach Dal